Skip to content

 When nobody locks decisions early, projects become expensive arguments.
 We use written scope, milestone controls, and review points so the work stays inside agreed boundaries.

-When only the builder understands the system, the client stays dependent.
-We structure delivery so documentation, rationale, and operator guidance are part of the work.
+When only the builder controls context, source, and rationale, the client stays dependent.
+We structure delivery so ownership transfer is visible from the start.

 When nobody can prove readiness, launch becomes a gamble.
 We use evidence, staging review, and handoff controls so launch is a decision, not a leap.